crazycooky77/lego_collection/README.md

    26. ```sudo ln -s /etc/nginx/sites-available/<GITHUB_FOLDER> /etc/nginx/sites-enabled```
    27. ```nginx -t```
        1. You want to see a "test is successful" here to ensure the previous steps were correctly followed and without typos
 6. Adjust settings as below to enable encryption on your webpage via letsencrypt.
-This only works if you own the domain yourself and is automatically renewed every 90 days.
+This only works if you own the domain yourself and it's automatically renewed every 90 days.
    1. ```sudo ln -s /snap/bin/certbot /usr/bin/certbot```
    2. ```certbot --nginx -d <YOUR_PUBLIC_DOMAIN_NAME>```
       1. Enter an email address, as required by the console